Core JavaScript Package Workflows

 Declaring framework plugins as dependencies |

-Duplicate framework instances in the dependency graph, causing memory leaks and broken context providers. | Move framework references to peerDependencies and set peerDependenciesMeta with optional: true where applicable. |
+Duplicate framework instances in the dependency graph, broken context providers, larger bundles. | Move framework references to peerDependencies and set peerDependenciesMeta with optional: true where applicable. |

 Frequently Asked Questions